lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 [^borg]: Perhaps, you might say... joining the b`org`? *Groan*.

 :kind: blog
-:page_title: Here's to the crazy ones (RailsConf 2018)
+:page_title: Getting Started with Spacemacs
 :created_at: 2018-09-20 15:17:14 +0000
 :updated_at: 2018-09-20 15:17:14 +0000
 :layers: |-